Alex-Porter1/lets-do-that/README.md

 - Lijah Jordan
 - Perla Carlson

-This application will be used for planning dates/activities, both solo and with friends, based on what the user and their friends/dates are interested in.
-We will use Django for backend, React for frontend, and PostgreSQL for the database.
+This application will be used for finding dates/activities in the moment, both solo and with friends, based on what the user is interested in.
+We will use Django for the backend, React for  the frontend, and PostgreSQL for the database.

 ## Intended Market